 In TUIP, the surgeon makes only one or two incisions in the prostate, causing the bladder neck and the prostate to spring open and reduce pressure on the urethra.
 TUIP is generally reserved for men with minimally enlarged prostates who have obstruction of the neck of the bladder.

 TUIP is less invasive than TURP, has a lower rate of the same complications (particularly retrograde ejaculation), and usually does not require a hospital stay.
 More studies are still needed, however, to determine whether they are comparative in long-term effectiveness.

-Simple Prostatectomy.
 In simple prostatectomy, the enlarged prostate is removed through an open incision in the abdomen using standard surgical techniques.
 This is major surgery and requires a hospital stay of several days.
-Simple prostatectomy is used only for severe cases of BPH, when the prostate is severely enlarged, the bladder is damaged, or other serious problems exist.
-Some patients need a second operation because of scarring.
+Simple prostatectomy is used only for severe cases of BPH, when the prostate is severely enlarged, the bladder is damaged, there are many stones or one large stone in the bladder, or other serious problems exist.
+Some people need a second operation because of scarring.
 Side effects of simple prostatectomy can include erectile dysfunction and urinary incontinence.
-This surgery can be performed through an incision in the lower abdomen or key hole incisions for robot-assisted laparoscopy.
+This surgery can be performed through an incision in the lower abdomen or keyhole incisions for robot-assisted laparoscopy.

 Laser procedures have a faster recovery time and less risk of incontinence than invasive surgical procedures, but their long-term effectiveness is less clear.
 Laser surgery may not be appropriate for men with larger prostates.
 The procedures use various forms of heat to destroy cells with mechanisms that range from coagulation to complete vaporization: